-There are several benefits of getting a tutor for your child, but along with the benefits, there are also a few downsides.
+There are several benefits of getting a tutor for your child.
+However, along with the benefits, there are a few downsides.
 Understanding the pros and cons will shield you from any unpleasant surprises.

 It’s an accepted fact that people have different learning styles.
 However, in a classroom environment, it is impossible for teachers to tailor their classes to each student’s learning style so classroom sessions tend to be generic.
 While this may suit some students, it does not work well for everybody.
 Slower learners may struggle to keep pace with the rest of their peers while fast learners may get bored in the classroom.
-All of these issues are easily resolved with a private tutor.
+A private tutor easily resolves all of these issues.

 Another huge advantage of getting a tutor is the amount of one-to-one attention a student receives from their teacher.
-In large classrooms, where a teacher’s attention is often divided, some students get lost in the crowd all too easily.
+In large classrooms, where a teacher may divide their attention, some students easily get lost in the crowd.
 Even when they do have a problem, they hesitate to approach the teacher for help.

 During a private session, the tutor focuses their attention fully on their student.
 The importance of this one-to-one attention cannot be overemphasized.
-If a student gets distracted easily, tutors can help them stay more focused.
+A tutor helps an easily distracted student stay focused.
 If they cannot make progress in a subject because of a weak foundation, the tutor will go back to basics and explain important concepts from scratch, paving the way for advanced learning.
 Knowing that they have a tutor who will give them the one-to-one attention they need to understand complex concepts more easily can do a lot to boost a child’s confidence and self-esteem.

 CON: Tutors Aren’t Always Cheap